 Unfortunately, the effects of climate change on Singapore is more evident than we thought.
-Try to recall when was the last time your family or friends complained that it was hot.
+When was the last time your family or friends complained that it was hot?
 Probably, just several hours ago.
 In recent years, days when maximum temperatures exceed 34 deg C and nights when minimum temperatures exceed 26 deg C have been more frequent.

 Do not ignore the tell-tale signs.